virus-rpi/v-undocumented/README.md

 # V Undocumented

+---

+# NOTE:
+This repo became redundant.
+The page is now a part of [V Dashboards](https://github.com/virus-rpi/v-dashboards)
+You can access the documentation coverage at https://v.owo.computer/vlib-docs

+---

 A simple dashboard that shows the documatation coverage of vlib.
 It should update every 24h

 [Current deployment](https://virus-rpi.github.io/v-undocumented/)